FedRAMP/docs/tools/overrides/content/index.md

-# 20x Phase Two
+# 20x Phase 2

-This page is the authoritative repository for FedRAMP 20x Phase Two pilot requirements.
+This page is the authoritative location for FedRAMP 20x Phase 2 pilot requirements.

 !!! tip "Machine-Readable Docs"